ENCCS/intermediate-mpi/content/one-sided-routines.rst

    - Rank 1, will allocate a buffer and expose it as a window.
    - Rank 0, will get the values from this buffer.

+   You can find a full working solution in the ``content/code/day-3/00_rma/solution`` folder.

    First of all, we create the buffer on all ranks.
 However, only rank 1 will fill it with some values.
 We will see that window creation is *collective* call for all ranks in the given communicator.